Frequently Asked Questions

 - BOP: Base of point - AMO standard for shaft measurement.
 This measurement allows us to match the position the broadhead is in at full draw regardless of the components used.
 This is preferred over "carbon to carbon" measurements which leave the actual broadhead position dependant on the components (insert/haflout/outsert).

 - KE: Kinetic energy is the total energy of the arrow in motion measured in ft-lbs.
-This includes the forward motion, oscillations (flex), vibrations, noise, etc and does not directly translate to penetration potential.
-We primarily use KE to indicate a bows efficiency change as arrow weight changes.
+This includes the forward motion, oscillations (flex), vibrations, noise, etc. Kinetic energy does not directly translate to penetration, but is still a useful reference when comparing the overall potential of different bows.
+When looking at a single bow, we primarily use KE to indicate a bows efficiency change as arrow weight changes.

 Questions & Answers